Admissible online closed testing must employ e-values: Uniform improvements of existing methods

 whose true discovery guarantee follows by applying a union bound to \eqref{eq:os-guarantee}.
 We refer to the procedure $\bd^{\text{u-os}}$ as \texttt{u-online-simple} method in this paper.

 In Section~\ref{sec:katse} we have shown that the bound in \eqref{eq:os-a} can be uniformly improved by Algorithm~\ref{alg:online-simple} for all $a>0$ and $\alpha(a)\in (0,1)$.
 Hence, a simple uniform improvement of the \texttt{u-online-simple} method can be obtained by taking the maximum of these improved bounds.
-We call this improvement \texttt{closed u-online-simple} procedure.